usmaanalii/frontend-boilerplate/README.md

 -ms-transform: translate(100px) rotate(20deg);
 ```

-It also has a **bulk imports** for SASS, which allow you to import entire
+It also has a **bulk imports** for SASS, which will allow you to import entire
 directories instead of each individual file.
+The following code shown in
-The following code shown in `main.sass` will import all files located in the base directory.
+`main.sass` will import all files located in the base directory.

 ``` sass
 @import 'base/*'
 ```

 **Sourcemaps** are also generated.
-This is important as it will trace back the
+This is important as it will trace code
-code to its original file when debugging in the browser.
+back to to its original location when debugging in the browser.

-The SASS will be compiled and minified into the dist directory as `main.min.css`.
+The SASS will be compiled and minified into the `dist` directory as `main.min.css`.

-Possibly my favourite features of this boilerplate is the **purification task**.
+Possibly my favourite feature of this boilerplate is the **purification task**.
 This is run with the command `gulp build`.
 It will locate unused CSS by analysing the HTML and Javascript files and remove
 it from the main stylesheet `main.min.css`.